 - olive oil for the pan

-- Step 1: Peel the potatoes and cut in 1/16″ julienned slices using a mandoline (about 4 cups).
+- Step 1: Peel the potatoes and cut in half crosswise.
+Using a mandoline, cut each half crosswise again in julienne slices (about 4 cups).
 Alternatively, use a medium hand-grater or food processor with shredder attachment.
-Place the slices in a large bowl and fill bowl with cold water.
-Set aside for 30 minutes or up to 12 hours.
+Place the slices in a large bowl and fill bowl with cold water to cover.
+Set aside for at least 30 minutes, up to 2 hours.

 - Step 2: For the apple confit – Heat a medium saucepan to medium-high heat.
 Add the butter.
 Once the butter has melted, add the apple pieces, lemon juice and sugar.
 Toss well, reduce heat to medium, cover and simmer the apples for 5 minutes, until tender.
 Uncover pot and coarsely mash the apples using a wooden spoon.
 Add the Calvados and simmer for 1 minute until the liquid has evaporated.

 - Step 3: For the crispy sage – Heat a small heavy-bottomed frying pan to medium-high heat.
 Add the butter.
 Once the butter has melted, add the sage leaves.
 Toss the leaves so they are well coated with the butter and sauté for 1 to 2 minutes until they start to foam up, turn dark-green and become crispy.
 The leaves mustn’t turn brown or they’ll burn.
 Transfer to a small plate lined with a paper towel and set aside.